mvrozanti/RAT-via-Telegram/README.md

 - You can also modify the name of hidden `.exe` file and location & name of the folder where the hidden `.exe` will hide itself.
 To do this; modify `compiled_name` and `hide_folder` respectively.
 - Assign your known chat ids to beginning of RATAttack.py

 ## Notes:

 - Currently only Python2 is supported.
 Python3 support will be added soon!
-- Keylogger may detect some keys improperly.
-Like pressing `shift+/` results in recording `/` instead of `?`.

 ## Contributing:

 - This project is still in very early stages, so you can expect some bugs.
 Please feel free to report them!
 Even better, send a pull request :)
 - Any new features and ideas are most welcome!
+Please do submit feature requests by creating Issues

 ## Disclaimer: